 The Court of Appeals held that, in this situation, the trial court had the authority to craft a protective order that required the State to make a copy of the computer evidence–despite the fact that Georgia and federal statutes appear to prohibit the possession of child pornography files by the defense team and its expert.
 The Court reasoned that due process requires that a criminal defendant be entitled to have an expert of his choosing examine critical evidence which is subject to varying expert opinion, subject to safeguards imposed by the court.
 The Court also noted that other states faced with this issue have developed ways for the defense to have meaningful access to computer evidence with the use of protective orders which allow for the copying of the evidence but limit who can disseminate it and have access to it.

-This decision is a victory for criminal defense attorneys in Georgia who handle child pornography cases as it will help level the playing field.
+This decision is a victory for sex crime defense attorneys in Georgia who handle child pornography cases as it will help level the playing field.
 It is quite burdensome for the defense team and its expert to have to examine the computer evidence in the confines of the police department or the district attorney’s office.
 Plus, it makes it almost impossible to properly prepare for trial as the evidence often must be continuously examined during the days before and during trial.
 Hopefully, this case will open the door for the regular use of protective orders in these cases and give the defense team the same access to the evidence that the State has.

 Although the defendant was charged with being in possession of a computer containing multiple sexual images of minors, he was…July 25, 2022 Court of Appeals Rejects Argument that Defendant Invoked his Miranda Rights